##24/7 VALENCIA:1. Please tell us something about your background in music

 5. Tell us about a typical day for you as a musician

-The latest project I’m working on is based on an EP I recorded at the start of the year called “Things To Come”.
+One project is based on an EP I recorded called “Things To Come”.
 It started off as a completely solo project where I recorded, played and produced the whole thing.
-However, it got some interest and has turned into a band.
-I’m really excited!
-So now I’m working with some great musicians here in Valencia, Calyce Jonene, Federico Zanetti and Tico Porcar.
+However, it got some interest and I’m really excited!
 It’s jazz influenced but also has a lot of cinematic, electronic and soul sounds in it.
-The EP was instrumental, but Calyce has been writing some great lyrics, which for me has taken it to another level!
+The EP was instrumental…

 7. How do you find Valencia as a place to live and work as a musician?